Kevin Spacey Net Worth: How Much Money the Actor Has Now

 Is Kevin Spacey Homeless in 2025?

-Yes.
-In recent interviews, Spacey revealed that he is effectively homeless, staying in hotels, Airbnbs, and temporary rentals after losing his longtime home due to financial and legal setbacks.
+Not exactly.
+While a recent interview suggested Spacey was homeless, he clarified in a new video that he is not “homeless in the colloquial sense.”
+Spacey explained that he has been staying in hotels, Airbnbs, and short-term rentals because he no longer has a permanent residence, largely due to years of legal and financial setbacks.

-He told The Telegraph, “I’m living in hotels, I’m living in Airbnbs, I’m going where the work is.”
+He initially told The Telegraph, “I’m living in hotels, I’m living in Airbnbs, I’m going where the work is,” but later emphasized that his situation should not be mistaken for living on the streets.

 What Is Kevin Spacey’s Net Worth?